technosvitman/statemachine/README.md

 ## Introduction

-In many microcontroler programs, without the help of tiny OS (like FreeRTOS), we need to implement a non blocking state machine.
+In many microcontroler programs, without the help of tiny OS (like FreeRTOS), we need to implement a non-blocking state machine.
-In many program we can see the easy way, but not maintenable, that uses a switch/case called each time in main loop.
+In many program we can just see the easy way, which will be quite difficul to maintain afterwards : a switch/case called each time in main loop.
-This library use a better way...
+This library use a more efficient way and has a lower energy cost : The event call action with NO main loop call.

 ## What is a state ?